simbo1905/cu-final-mssql/meetup.md

 Then deploy the app:

 ```
-# create the "frontend" deployment:
+# create the "frontend" deployment.
+Note you need to edit the yaml file to name your own docker hub login name:
 cat frontend_deployment.yaml | oc create -f -
 # create the "frontend" service:
 cat mssql_service.yaml | oc create -f -
 ```

-Now login to the openshift console and export a route:
+Now login to the openshift console:

 1. Log in to the web console the url is shown at the bottom of the `minishift start` output
 1. Open the project `cu-final-mssql`